-Linux supports explicit configuration for 2MB and 1GB large pages (on Linux, Huge Pages), as well as transparent large pages (as described in the previous section).
+Linux supports explicit configuration for 2MB and 1GB large pages that are specifically allocated to an application, as well as transparent large pages (as described in the previous section).

-A Linux installation may be configured to support either 2MB and 1GB large pages, or both.
+A Linux installation may be configured to use either 2MB and 1GB large pages, or both.
 Using large pages may improve performance for large repositories with large shared page caches; by explicitly configuring large pages, they are allocated on boot and the GemStone executable can be explicitly configured to use them.

-To use explicitly configured large pages, you must determine the huge page size and the number of huge pages needed, configure Linux to allocate the required number of pages, and configure GemStone to use large pages.
+To use explicitly configured large pages, you must determine the page size and the number of pages needed, configure Linux to allocate the required number of pages, and configure GemStone to use these pages.